hadyhisham1/hadyhisham1/README.md

 - 👋 Hi, I’m hadyhisham
-- 👀 I’m interested in machine learning
+- 👀 I’m interested in AI and its applications
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning Transformers and Computer Vision

 <!---